maiconpintoabreu/gravitonion-collector/README.md

 * Add power ups (gun modifier and temp shield dropped by the asteroids)

 ### Maybes:
-* Blackhole could do some random pulses to increase the gravity
 * local multiplayer (half score and increase in difficult)